tastejs/angular-movies/projects/firebase-function/Readme.md

 ## Todos

-- use nx executer to build
+- use nx executor to build
-- prod and dev configs for build and serve
+  - prod and dev configs for build
 - configure tags
 - resolve action hack by fixing gh action